 If you're looking for an extended warranty for your Peloton

 system, you have a few options.
-Probably the most visible is the company’s own program, which it will try to sell to every new customer.
-Upsie offers a very competitive alternative, as well.
+Probably the most visible is the company's own program, which it will try to sell to every new customer.
+However, Peloton's warranty isn't necessarily the best choice.
+Upsie offers a very competitive alternative.
 Here are the highlights of both Peloton’s and Upsie’s extended warranties.

 Peloton’s Extended Warranty Program